Seiikatsu/react-fullstack-template/datasource/README.md

 # Datasource

 This module provide a seperated datasource by the use of [Sequelize](https://www.npmjs.com/package/sequelize).
+All modules that want to use this module, need to declare there dialects. (mysql2, pg, sqlite3, tedious, pg-hstore).

 ## Further explanation